 The RP and SP choices are made under different circumstances; RP choices are revealed choices in the real world, while SP choices are stated choices made in an experimental and hypothetical setting.
 In both the real world and experimental settings, the analyst does not have information on all the factors that influence an individual's choice.
 These unobserved (to the analyst) factors are usually subsumed within the random error term of the utility function.
 Thus, the unobserved factors in an RP setting can include individual decision-maker factors, unmeasured alternative attributes, and measurement error in variables.
 The unobserved factors in an SP setting can include unobserved individual factors, omission of relevant variables affecting the choice context under examination, and characteristics of the experimental design.
-Since the RP and SP choice settings are quite different, there is no reason to believe that the variance of the unobserved factors in the RP setting will be identical to that of the variance of unobserved factors in the SP setting (see Ben-Akiva and Morikawa, 1990).
+Since the RP and SP choice settings are quite different, there is no reason to believe that the variance of the unobserved factors in the RP setting (see Ben-Akiva and Morikawa, 1990).
 There is also no a priori theoretical basis to suggest whether the RP error term or the SP error term will have the larger variance; this may be closely tied to the empirical context under examination.